networknt/light-doc/content/en/architecture/plugin.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In the framework design, we have adopted the same principal of microservices architecture to break down the entire framework into smaller pieces so that each can be customized and replaced if necessary.
-The only difference is that all the modules in the framework are wired in request/response chain for best performance.
+In the framework design, we have adopted the same principle of microservices architecture to break down the entire framework into smaller pieces so that each can be customized and replaced if necessary.
+The only difference is that all the modules in the framework are wired in the request/response chain for the best performance.

 ![component](/images/light_java_component.png)